 Family & Children

-- Basics, a 12-hour curriculum which educates parents and other caregivers of children and teens with emotional or behavioral problems about brain biology, childhood mental illnesses, communication skills, organization of data and record keeping, coping and self-care, problem management, and working with other child-serving systems.
+Basics, a 12-hour curriculum which educates parents and other caregivers of children and teens with emotional or behavioral problems about brain biology, childhood mental illnesses, communication skills, organization of data and record keeping, coping and self-care, problem management, and working with other child-serving systems.
 This training provides opportunities for participants to build skills which inspire hope, foster resiliency, and enhance family stability.
 Basics is offered free of charge on five consecutive Tuesday evenings (6:00-8:30 pm) in the MHARV office.
 Supper is provided for the family, and childcare and activities are offered for pre-teen children while their caregivers are in class.
-The next Basics series will begin on November 1, 2016.
+Basics series are offered twice a year – once in the Spring and once in the Fall, however, applications are accepted on a rolling basis.
 Call the MHARV office at (540) 344-0931 to register.

-- presentations on children’s mental health for community groups, churches, and after-school programs.
+Mental Health America of Roanoke Valley also is delighted to offer presentations on children’s mental health for community groups, churches, and after-school programs by request.